What is a thesis like?

 Thesis in a nutshell chart

-The objective of the thesis is to strengthen your skills in the application of the knowledge and methods you have learned to the performance of tasks in working life and to prepare you for independent expert work.
+The objective of the thesis is to strengthen your ability to apply the knowledge and methods acquired during your studies to professional tasks and to prepare you for independent expert work.

 Theses at Lapland University of Applied Sciences are oriented towards working life, contribute to its development, and help you build contacts and networks.
 You can perform the work alone, with a partner or in a small group.
 The thesis can also be multidisciplinary.

-A multidisciplinary thesis is a form of thesis developed in the UAS master’s (YAMK) programme, which can also be applied to UAS bachelor’s theses.
-A multidisciplinary thesis (30 ECTS at Master’s level) is a working life-oriented, research-based development project carried out as a supervised process in thematic groups of around ten students.
-The actual work is carried out in small groups of 2–3 people.
+A multidisciplinary thesis is a model originally developed for UAS master’s programmes (YAMK), but it can also be applied to UAS bachelor’s theses.
+A multidisciplinary thesis (30 credits at master’s level) is a working life-oriented, research-based development project carried out as a supervised process in thematic groups of around ten students.
+The actual thesis is carried out in small groups of 2–3 people.
 Multidisciplinary final theses can also be conducted for the bachelor’s degree (the scope of the thesis is 15 credits) in an applied manner.

 • professional knowledge and skills